trustoverip/tswg-acdc-specification/spec/spec.md

 ### Self-addressing identifier (SAID) fields

 Some fields in ACDCs may have for their value either a field map or a SAID.
 A SAID follows the SAID protocol [[3]].
-Essentially, a [[3]] is a Self-addressing identifier (self-referential content addressable).
 A SAID is a special type of cryptographic digest of its encapsulating field map (block).
 The encapsulating block of a SAID is called a SAD (Self-addressed data).
 Using a SAID as a field value enables a more compact but secure representation of the associated block (SAD) from which the SAID is derived.
 Any nested field map that includes a SAID field (i.e., is, therefore, a SAD) may be compacted into its SAID.
 The uncompacted blocks for each associated SAID may be attached or cached to optimize bandwidth and availability without decreasing security.

 Several top-level ACDC fields may have for their value either a serialized field map or the SAID of that field map.
 Each SAID provides a stable, universal, cryptographically verifiable, and agile reference to its encapsulating block (serialized field map).
 These include the `d`, and `rd` fields.
 Moreover, the value of top-level `s`, `a`, `e`, and `r` fields may be replaced by the SAID of their associated field map.
 When replaced by their SAID, these top-level sections are in compact form.